xmos/lib_trycatch/README.rst

 Overview
 --------

-A library providing a way to handle hardware and software exceptions.
+A library providing a way to handle hardware and soft exceptions.

-The normal mechanism is to trap an exception in a halt-trap-handler, awaiting external intervention.
+By default, exception are caught in a trap handler that halts, awaiting external intervention.
-This library handles the trap by unwinding the stack, to the most recently registered trycatch block, where upon the catch clause is executed.
+This library handles exceptions by unwinding the stack, to the most recently registered trycatch block, where upon the catch clause is executed.

 N.B. trycatch can not be used to implement commit-rollback semantics.